wscherphof/fastify-htmxample/README.md

 1. `npm install`
 1. `npm run build` to build the Vite distribution
 1. `cd ..` back to the root
-1. `npm run dev` to start the Fastify server Browse to http://localhost:3000 ans see that it worked.
+1. `npm run dev` to start the Fastify server.

+Browse to http://localhost:3000 and see that it worked.
 Click on any of the initial buttons, and on your browser's Back button, but do not submit any of the resulting forms yet.

 ## Configure
 You'll need the connection details of an email box; maybe you'll want to use an